When Bousfield localizations and homotopy idempotent functors meet again: Basics on semimodel structures

-A simple generalization of the arguments given for core Quillen adjunctions leads us to the following result. \begin{prop} A core Quillen adjunction of two variables between semimodel categories induces an adjunction of two variables between homotopy categories. \end{prop}
+A simple generalization of the arguments given for core Quillen adjunctions leads us to: \begin{prop} A core Quillen adjunction of two variables between semimodel categories induces an adjunction of two variables between homotopy categories. \end{prop}

 The definition of enriched (resp. closed symmetric monoidal...) semimodel category is natural from here.